inspiraluna/VirtualCoworking/README.md

 - (P1) make Android App (make it ring when somebody enters a room!)

-- check drag&drop of layers https://github.com/tomsabin/meteor-sortable-editable-drag-n-droppable-lists
+- check drag&drop (moving) of projects https://github.com/tomsabin/meteor-sortable-editable-drag-n-droppable-lists
-- (P1) give archive a name and make it editable

 - (P1)  if session is already running - connect subscribe and display without publish own video
 - (P1)  User can be owner (have shares), member (have hours, rates)